linroger/Finance-Notes-and-Marginalia/Financial Markets and Institutions/III. Liquidity of Assets/Class 5- Private Information, Liquidity, and Securitization/The Only Game in Town Walter Bagehot.md

 ---
-title: The Only Game in Town Walter Bagehot
-tags:
-  - bank_of_england
-  - banking_industry
-  - economic_history
-  - financial_crisis
-  - financial_markets
 aliases:
 - Lombard Street
 - Walter Bagehot
 key_concepts:
-  - bank of england
+- Term structure of interest rates and yield curve modeling
+- Credit risk modeling and default probability estimation
+- Arbitrage opportunities and no-arbitrage pricing
+- Portfolio hedging and risk reduction strategies
+tags:
-  - central bank lending
+- arbitrage
-  - financial crises
+- hedging
-  - financial market liquidity
+- risk-management
-  - lender of last resort
+title: The Only Game in Town Walter Bagehot
 ---

 # The Only Game in Town Walter Bagehot